 “Someone without children will suffer or even be dead by now,” she said.

 When Hounsigbo’s eyesight first began to dim, she went to local hospital in hopes that they might be able to help.
-Without access to the surgery she needed to remove the cataracts, she was unable to find healing.
+Without access to the surgery she needed to remove the cataracts, she could not find healing.
 Over time her eyes became worse, and eventually, she lost her sight altogether.
 For three years, Hounsigbo lived in darkness.

 Hounsigbo’s story is not unlike many others.
-In sub-Saharan Africa alone, more than six million people are blind due to cataracts.
-With a simple surgery, most could receive their vision back but without access to surgical care many spend their lives in darkness.
+More than six million people are blind in sub-Saharan Africa alone due to cataracts.
+With a simple surgery, most could receive their vision back, but without access to surgical care, many spend their lives in darkness.